 Micanopy is a small and quiet little town, so it's somewhat of a surprise to find a restaurant as good as Antonio's four miles south of this historic country town and close to the village of McIntosh.

 It must be an Italian thing, because the minute you walk in here you feel like you're part of a big happy family.
 Maybe this is because Antonio was born in Italy.
 This is a small intimate restaurant with only about fifty seats, so it's always recommended to make a reservation.

-The have a nice selection wine and beer to start you meal with, and their appetizers - called anitpasti in Italian - include some tasty items such as sausage and peppers drizzled in goat cheese and vinegar; clams and mussels alla Divaola; and Bruschetta Napoletana.
+The have a nice selection of wine and beer to start your meal with, and their appetizers - called anitpasti in Italian - include some tasty items such as sausage and peppers drizzled in goat cheese and vinegar; clams and mussels alla Divaola; and Bruschetta Napoletana.